aaspinwall/aaspinwall/README.md

 ## My values

-:open_hands: Teamwork makes everyone stronger
+:open_hands: Teamwork makes everyone stronger <br/>
-:key: Good communication is essential
+:key: Good communication is essential <br/>
-:hearts: I'm eager to learn something new
+:hearts: I'm eager to learn something new <br/>

-## My quick story
+## About me

 **I have been building web stuff since I was 11 years-old**.
 Back in the day I tinkered endlessly with the site builder tool from Geocities and came up with a few sites where I could host the Flash animations I was making for my friends.
 When social media came around I was making myspace websites look stunning (15 year old me thought so) with my sick coding skills.